 A borderline increased (but <15%) 10-year risk of a cardiovascular (CV) event

-It is well-established that Lp(a) concentrations and their distribution vary with ethnicity and local population structures.1 Black populations have the highest Lp(a) level of all ethnicities followed by South Asians, Whites, Hispanics, and East Asians.2
+It is well-established that Lp(a) levels and their distribution vary with ethnicity and local population structures.1 Black populations have the highest Lp(a) levels of all ethnicities followed by South Asians, Whites, Hispanics, and East Asians.2

-Ethnic differences in Lp(a) can be partly explained by differences in LPA gene locus size and single nucleotide polymorphisms.
-Elevated Lp(a) level is associated with CV disease risk in all ethnic groups.2
+Ethnic differences in Lp(a) level and distribution can be partly explained by differences in apo(a) size, which is coded for by the LPA gene, and genetic polymorphisms within and surrounding the LPA gene locus.
+Elevated Lp(a) levels are associated with CV disease risk in all ethnic groups, but some ethnic groups may require different risk thresholds.2

 community group

-The measurement of Lp(a) levels is recommended by numerous national and international guidelines in patients with premature, recent, recurrent, and a family history of CV events; some recommend Lp(a) testing at least once in all adults.
+The measurement of Lp(a) levels is recommended by numerous national and international guidelines in patients with premature, recent, recurrent, and a family history of CV events; with some recommending Lp(a) testing at least once in all adults.

 national clinic guidelines

-2023 National Clinical Guidelines for Stroke (for the UK and Ireland) also recommended Lp(a) testing in patients with ischaemic stroke or transient ischaemic attack of presumed atherosclerotic cause below 60 years of age and refer to a specialist if Lp(a) raised above 200 nmol/L.15
+The National Clinical Guidelines for Stroke for the United Kingdom and Ireland also recommended Lp(a) testing in patients with ischaemic stroke or transient ischaemic attack of presumed atherosclerotic cause below 60 years of age.

 AAS, Australian Atherosclerosis Society; ACC, American College of Cardiology; AACE/ACE, American College of Clinical Endocrinology/American College of Endocrinology; AHA, American Heart Association; BHS, Beijing Heart Society; CCS, Canadian Cardiovascular Society; EAS, European Atherosclerosis Society; ESC, European Society of Cardiology; FAS, French Atherosclerosis Society; LAI, Lipid Association of India; NLA, National Lipid Association.

 Knowing the extent of Lp(a)-mediated risk can inform treatment intensification of global cardiovascular disease (CVD) risk factor management.
-Lp(a) testing can reveal a common underlying genetic cause of CVD risk, often explaining premature events or family history.
+Lp(a) testing can reveal a common underlying genetic cause of CVD risk, often explaining premature events or a family history of events.
 Patients knowing and understanding their Lp(a) status could inform positive behavioural change (e.g. motivation to adhere to treatments and lifestyle changes).

-HEART UK’s consensus statement provides recommendations for managing patients, in both primary and secondary prevention, with raised Lp(a) levels (> 90 nmol/l).1 These include:
+HEART UK’s consensus statement provides recommendations for managing patients, in both primary and secondary prevention, with Lp(a) levels >90 nmol/L.1 These recommendations include:

 1. reducing overall atherosclerotic risk